mariacardag/TFM/README.md

 ## Disclaimer

 This project was developed exclusively for academic purposes as part of my final thesis for the Master in Computational Social Science at Carlos III University.
 The code and materials provided are intended for research and educational use only. **Commercial use is strictly prohibited**.
-For permissions or inquiries, please contact the project administrator.
+For permissions or inquiries, please contact the administrator.